 Streptococci and S aureus are the most common organisms found in infected dog bites and they tend to be present in other skin infections as well.
 They are found 1 of 5 cases and the number can rise as much as half the cases of infected dog bite wounds in the United States.
 Knowing that these organisms may be living in your wound is enough reason to head to a doctor’s office.
 Lab tests will be able to determine if they are present in your skin.
 Appropriate treatment will be administered according to your diagnosis.

 How can you tell if you have come in contact with one of the organisms listed above?
-Here is a list of the most common symptoms caused by an animal bite:

 Don’t wait it out if you experience any one of these symptoms.
 Take yourself or loved one to the nearest ER to seek immediate medical treatment as time will determine the severity of infection.
 It is important to note that we do not want the infection to spread to the bloodstream as it will be cumbersome to treat.The most common place to experience infection is on the hand or at a joint.
 Deep bites near joints can damage joints and bones leading to conditions like septic arthritis.
 It is always best to be safe than sorry especially when ailments like these can be life threatening.